brendanjcaffrey/motion-launchimages/README.md

 ## Usage

-After your app has launched, let motion-launchimages know to take the screenshot:
+After your app has launched, let motion-launchimages know to take the screenshots:

 ```ruby
 class AppDelegate